polskikiel/service-catalog/docs/proposals/crd-implementation.md

 - **webhook-deployment.yaml** - webhook server deployment.
 - **webhook-register.yaml** - registration of the webhook server operations.
 - **webhook-service.yaml** - service for the webhook server.
-- **cleaner-job.yaml** - creates the `pre-delete` job which makes sure if all CRDs and CRs are removed after helm release deletion.
+- **cleaner-job.yaml** - creates the `pre-delete` job which ensures that all CRDs and CRs are removed after helm release deletion.

 These files were deleted from the Service Catalog helm chart because they are not necessary anymore due to the API server removal: